ImperialDyson/SummerShow/2019/collections/_pages/about.md

 ### MEng Design Engineering at the Dyson School

 Design engineers are problem solvers who bridge the gap between traditional engineering and design.
 It's a discipline which draws on knowledge of manufacturing techniques, product development, technical design and rapid prototyping to bring new innovations to market.
 It also focuses on improving existing products and the processes used for making them.
-This course, run within the Dyson school at Imperial College London, aims to develop a range of fundamental design and engineering skills, with a particular emphasis on creativity, computer-aided engineering tools, optimisation, human factors, design process, and the enterprise skills and industrial experience necessary to launch brand new products to market.
+This course, run within the Dyson School at Imperial College London, aims to develop a range of fundamental design and engineering skills, with a particular emphasis on creativity, computer-aided engineering tools, optimisation, human factors, design process, and the enterprise skills and industrial experience necessary to launch brand new products to market.